gobid/km-css-techniques/README.md

 # km-server
 Knowledge Maps Server

-This repo houses the server for Knowledge Maps platform.
+This repo houses the server for Knowledge Maps platform and has the km-client linked.

 ## Available Scripts

-To start the project server, simply run in the main directory:
+To start the Knowledge Maps tool, simply run in the main directory:

-### `node app.js`
+### `npm run dev`

 Runs the server in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.